nfriedly/node-whats-my-ip/readme.md

 Credits
 -------

-Color Scheme by IcyMint, Creative Commons CC-BY-NC-SA http://www.colourlovers.com/palette/2479354/durratino_CLAD
+Color Scheme by IcyMint, Creative Commons CC-BY-NC-SA: http://www.colourlovers.com/palette/2479354/durratino_CLAD

-All other code and assets By Nathan Friedly, released under the MIT License:
+All other code and assets by Nathan Friedly, released under the MIT License:

 MIT License
 -----------